hidnseek/hidnseek/arduino/README.md

 #Arduino Hardware, source code and libraries
 ##Hardware : changes and needs for Arduino IDE 1.6.x

-How to upload new firmware in Hidnsek ?
+How to upload new firmware in Hidnseek ?

 First install Arduino IDE (https://www.arduino.cc/en/Main/Software) If Arduino IDE already installed, leave/exit the software.